JvanKatwijk/qt-dab/README.md

 ![6.X](/qt-dab-xmlfiles.png?raw=true)

-The picture shows the reader when reading a file, generated from raw data emitted by the HackRF device.
+The picture shows the reader when reading a file, generated from raw data emitted by an AIRspy device.

 Copyright
 =================================================================